Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Thermodynamic Characteristics of Einstein-Euler-Heisenberg Black Hole

 After finding the logarithmically corrected Helmholtz free energy, the logarithmically corrected pressure can be calculated via

 which results in

-As can be seen in Fig.\eqref{fig0}, increasing the charge and NED parameter values result in a black hole with negative pressure.
+As can be seen in Fig.\eqref{fig0}, increasing the NED parameter values result in a black hole with negative pressure.
 This might suggest a resistance towards a possible collapse of the black hole.\\

 Using the logarithmically corrected pressure and internal energy, Eq.\eqref{s35} becomes